 I am suffering through a bout of codependency.
-I recognized it during my marriage, but largely forgot about it during the past months because my abuser wasn’t around to abuse me (as much) after our separation.
-However, I am discovering that my new abuser is myself.
+I came to recognize codependency during my abusive marriage but largely forgot about it during the past months because my abuser isn’t around to abuse me (as much) since our separation.
+However, I am discovering that my new abuser is me.
 I don’t have a completely healthy relationship with myself yet – but I will change that.

 Geesh.
 Just when I thought I was done with “the hard stuff” codependency returns to bite me in the ankle.